Mirand43/frontend-testing_EDV/README.md

 # Project documentation
 ## Technical Testing - Frontend Developer

-This project aims to evaluate my skills in fronend development using Next.js and TypeScript, it has a Figma project provided and the integration of data simulation from an API of my choice.
+This project aims to evaluate my skills in fronend development using Next.js and TypeScript, it has a  [Figma](https://www.figma.com/file/CeRoxkJLRx0ttepu7XeMMl/Kans-%F0%9F%8F%A5-%7C-Hospital-Management-System-(SaaS)-(Community)?type=design&node-id=0-1&mode=design&t=jgTewhPmhdPwEPIy-0) project provided and the integration of data simulation from an API of my choice.

 ## Brief description: